martin226/leetcode/solutions/7. Reverse Integer/README.md

 **Problem:** https://leetcode.com/problems/reverse-integer/

+Let `ans` denote the value that we will return, initialized at 0.

-In order to reverse the integer, we simply get the one's digit of `x` by taking `x` modulo 10, multiply the answer by 10 and add the one's digit, floor divide `x` by 10 to get rid of one's digit, and repeat until `x` != 0.
+In order to reverse the integer, we simply get the one's digit of `x` by taking `x` modulo 10, multiply `ans` by 10 and add the one's digit, floor divide `x` by 10 to get rid of the one's digit, and repeat until `x` != 0.

 In order to meet the integer overflow condition, we must also add a few additional checks.